buitim/base64linkdecode/README.md

 # base64linkdecode

-This is a super simple bookmarklet/extension that decodes links in encrypted in Base64.
+This is a super simple bookmarklet/extension that decodes and opens links encrypted in Base64.

 ## Bookmarklet